top of page

 Disclaimer

-This journey is for you if you’re fascinated by culture and thirsty for adventure.
+This journey is for you if you’re interested in experiencing how people interact and live with their immediate landscapes.
 You’re flexible and don't mind the challenge of the unexpected.
 You aren’t intimidated by bumpy roads or Indian toilets or no electricity.
 Landscapes thrill you and cultures intrigue you.
 Meeting locals, blending in and getting a feel for a place is more important than getting a perfect Instagram shot and ticking a million bucket list items.
-You appreciate the freedom to explore without relying on a rigid itinerary or constant hand-holding from us.
+You appreciate the freedom to explore without relying on a rigid itinerary or hand-holding from us.
 You are comfortable with exploring at a relaxed pace and not covering all places.

 This journey may NOT be the best choice for you if you prioritise the luxury and comforts of home while traveling, or want to cover too many places, or if you have specific high maintenance needs.
 Wifi, mobile data, hot water, and electricity aren't always available.
 You may have to use Indian toilets every once in a while, including where we stay.
 Local foods comprise the majority of our diets unless you have restrictions.
 Accommodations in remote areas can be basic or rustic at best.
 There will be no private, hotel-like rooms.